I had heard rumblings about the glory of pairing pears and chocolate in pie. I mean, they’re both two delicious things so how could it not be amazing?

 Then, splash in a bit of your water mixture (2-3 tablespoons) and mix it around with your hand.
 Continue to add a little at a time and mix and squish with your hand until a large dough ball forms.
 If you need to get a bit more binding, add a bit of water to your fingers to help it along.
 Don’t feel compelled to use all the water, mix it in until just combined and the dough is holding together.
 Cut the dough ball into two halves and flatten into disks.
 Wrap and refrigerate for at least an hour.

 Meanwhile, make chocolate ganache.
 In the microwave or on stovetop, bring cream to an almost boil and pour over chopped chocolate in a heatproof bowl.
-Let sit for 5 minutes, then whisk together until smooth.
+Let sit for a minute, then whisk together until smooth.
 Set aside.

 Remove dough disks from fridge and let sit for 5-10 minutes so the dough doesn’t crack.
-Roll out each disk on a floured surface into a rectangle until about 1/4 inch thick .
-Refrigerate on a parchment lined baking sheet while making filling.
+Roll out each disk on a floured surface circle about 12-13 inches in diameter .
+Use a heart cookie cutter to cut out dough hearts and refrigerate on a parchment lined baking sheet while making filling.

-In a large bowl, toss together pear slices, lemon juice and granulated sugar with your hands and let the mixture sit for 20 minutes.
+In a large bowl, toss together diced pears, lemon juice and granulated sugar with your hands and let the mixture sit for 20 minutes.
 In another bowl, mix together brown sugar, flour, spices and vanilla.
 Drain excess moisture from pear mixture and sprinkle sugar mixture on top.
 Toss with your hands until pears are evenly coated.

-For the top part of the dough, decorate with cutouts if desired.
-Place on top of the pear layer, sealing the edges of the dough together with the tines of a fork.
+Place a second dough heart on top of the pear layer, sealing the edges of the dough together with the tines of a fork.

 Brush the tops of the hand pies with egg wash and sprinkle with raw sugar.
 Bake at 400F for 20-25 minutes, until golden brown.
 Cool on a wire rack for at least 10 minutes.